Title

 Republic Act No. 9576 aims to strengthen the mandatory deposit insurance coverage system in the Philippines by increasing the maximum deposit insurance coverage to P500,000 and providing guidelines for the definition of deposit, exclusions from coverage, and the powers and functions of the Philippine Deposit Insurance Corporation (PDIC).

-The Deposit Insurance Fund is preserved and maintained at all times; PDIC's tax obligations for five years shall be chargeable to the Tax Expenditure Fund, and from the 6th year onward, PDIC is exempt from income tax, final withholding tax, VAT on member bank assessments, and local taxes.
+All tax obligations for five (5) years from effectivity are chargeable to the Tax Expenditure Fund (TEF) in the General Appropriation Act pursuant to EO No. 93.
+On the 6th year and thereafter, PDIC is exempt from income tax, final withholding tax, VAT on assessments collected from member banks, and local taxes.

 Analyze Cases Smarter, Faster